epi-api/slate-zh/source/index.html.md

 Field | Description
 --------- | -----------
-ID | An internal id corresponding to your account. createdAt | Time at which the account was created. updatedAt | The last time the account was updated. loginAt | The last time the account was logged in to. rank | The account's rank.
-Used for things like limits on the accounts option to purchase digital currencies. profile | A set of fields that the user has permission to modify. paymentMethods | A list of payment methods available on the account. identities | 	An array of identities (cellphone numbers, email addresses) associated with the account.
+ID | An internal Wyre id corresponding to your account. createdAt | Time at which the account was created. updatedAt | The last time the account was updated. loginAt | The last time the account was logged in to. rank | The account's rank.
+Used for things like limits on the accounts option to purchase digital currencies. profile | A set of fields that the user has permission to modify. paymentMethods | A list of payment methods available on the account to make digital currency purchases. identities | 	An array of identities (cellphone numbers, email addresses) associated with the account.
 Each identity includes information about when they were created and when they were verified. depositAddresses | A map of digital currency deposit addresses for the account. totalBalances | A map of the total amount of funds in the user's account.
 This is the sum of the pending balances and the available balances.